 About Chermain Lashley

 Chermain is presently serving King’s Highway UMC, one the youngest congregations in the Long Island West District.
 Prior to her full-time ministry she was a school teacher and senior sales director for a major Fortune 500 company.
 She received a M.Div. from Drew in 2004.
 Currently she is on the Doctor of Ministry course at New York Theological Seminary.
-She is mother to: Yshanda, Kirton, Cherkira, Kahlil, OhOk Kara.
-According to her District Superintendent, Julia Yim, “Chermain is a dynamic preacher and teacher, and a woman of faith who fears the Lord and walks with Holy Spirit.
+She is mother to: Yshanda, Kirton, Cherkira, Kahlil, Kara.
+According to her District Superintendent, Rev. Sungchan Kim, “Chermain is a dynamic preacher and teacher, and a woman of faith who fears the Lord and walks with Holy Spirit.
 She has the special heart and concern for women, youth and children.”

 About Grace United Methodist Church of St. Albans

 Grace United Methodist Church of St. Albans is celebrating its 86th anniversary this year.
 Grace is one of the vital congregations in Long Island West District.
 Its mission is to be a faithful body of Christ, committed to building relationships in Christ for the transformation of their community and beyond.
 For this purpose they are practicing intentionally and eagerly the following key principles: 1) Radical Hospitality, 2) Passionate Worship, 3) Intentional Faith Development, 4) Risk-Taking Mission and Services, 5) Extravagant Generosity, 6) Pray for Each Other.
 Grace is celebrating a renewal, revitalization and growth in most areas of mission and ministries.
 Recently the congregation created a multi-generational service on Sunday, focusing on the active participation of millennials.